We answer 24/7 — call anytime, even after hours, for your free quote (305) 889-7045

 The Moisture Tests That Catch the Problem

-This older method measures how much moisture rises out of the slab surface over a set period, reported as pounds of moisture per 1,000 square feet over 24 hours.
-The widely accepted ceiling for most coatings is 3 pounds.
-Above that, vapor pressure is high enough that delamination risk rises significantly and a vapor barrier becomes necessary.
-It is a useful check, though the relative humidity probe test has largely become the gold standard because it reads conditions inside the slab rather than only at the top.
+This older quantitative method sets a small dish of calcium chloride salt on the sealed slab and weighs how much moisture it pulls out over a set period, reported as pounds per 1,000 square feet over 24 hours.
+The accepted ceiling for most coating systems is 3 pounds; above it, vapor pressure is high enough that delamination becomes a real risk and a barrier is called for.
+It is a legitimate reading, but it only measures what is leaving the top surface — which is why the trade has largely moved past it for the test below.

 TestWhat It MeasuresSafe Range